-After the last ITU-R WP5C and SG 5 meetings (November 10) there is the following situation of the studies:
+After the last ITU-R WP5C (June 2011) and SG 5 meetings (November 2010) there is the following situation of the studies:

-a) A Draft New (DN) Recommendation ITU-R F.[HAPS CHAR] “Technical and operational characteristics of gateway links in the fixed service using high altitude platform stations to be used in sharing studies in the band 5 850-7 075 MHz” was considered by the SG5 in November 2010.
-It was agreed to apply the PSAA by correspondence (Section 10.3 of Resolution ITU-R 1-5) to this DN Recommendation which contain the technical and operational characteristics of HAPS gateway links which used in analysing the feasibility of sharing between HAPS gateway links and the systems of other services, in the range from 5 850-7 075 MHz.
-Note that this Recommendation should be suppressed following WRC-12 if it is decided not to identify any spectrum in the band 5 850-7 075 MHz for HAPS gateway links;
+a) Recommendation ITU-R F.1891 “Technical and operational characteristics of gateway links in the fixed service using high altitude platform stations to be used in sharing studies in the band 5 850-7 075 MHz” was developed and approved.
+This Recommendation contains the technical and operational characteristics of HAPS gateway links which used in analysing the feasibility of sharing between HAPS gateway links and the systems of other services, in the range from 5 850-7 075 MHz.
+It needs to noted that this Recommendation should be suppressed following WRC-12 if it is decided not to identify any spectrum in the band 5 850-7 075 MHz for HAPS gateway links;

-b) The preliminary draft new (PDN) Recommendation ITU-R F.[HAPS GATEWAY], Evaluation of interference from high altitude platform gateway links to fixed wireless systems in the range 5 850-7 025 MHz was modified to be in line with HAPS characteristics contained in newly Recommendation ITU-R F.[HAPS CHAR].
-This Recommendation provides a method for the evaluation of the interference between fixed service systems using HAPS gateway links and conventional fixed wireless systems in the range 5 850-7 075 MHz in response to the technical study invited by Resolution 734 (Rev.WRC-07);
+b) The draft new (DN) Recommendation ITU-R F.[HAPS GATEWAY], Evaluation of interference from high altitude platform gateway links to fixed wireless systems in the range 5 850-7 025 MHz was developed by WP 5C and sent to SG 5 meeting (November 2011) for approval..
+This Recommendation provides a method for the evaluation of the interference between fixed service systems using HAPS gateway links and conventional fixed wireless systems in the range 5 850-7 075 MHz in response to the technical study invited by Resolution 734 (Rev.WRC-07).
+It was agreed that this DN Recommendation should be suppressed following WRC-12 if it is decided not to identify any spectrum in the band 5 850-7 075 MHz for HAPS gateway links;

-c) The work under a Working Document Towards a PDN Report ITU-R F.[HAPS Modeling] “Interference analysis modeling for sharing between HAPS gateway links in the range 5 850-7 075 MHz and other services” was continued.
+c) The work under a PDN Report ITU-R F.[HAPS Modeling] “Interference analysis modeling for sharing between HAPS gateway links in the range 5 850-7 075 MHz and other services” was continued.
 This document contains the models and methodologies for analysing and determining the interference between HAPS and other services/systems, including FS, FSS, MS, passive sensors and RAS in the range 5 850 to 7 075 MHz.
 On this stage there are numbers of results of interference modeling between HAPS gateway links to other services/systems are included into this Report and administrations are invited to assess what kind of material may be suppressed to reduce of the document size.

 In particular, the preliminary results of these studies shows that, from an FSS point of view, the governing interference scenario case is that of the interference from an FSS earth station into a HAPS platform.
 Significant separation distances would be required between the two stations.
 This would have severe implications on the capability to operate and deploy current and future transmitting FSS earth stations, including SNG and VSAT services.
 Further, it could prohibit safe operation of the satellites as critical telecommand frequencies for the control of the satellite operate in the band under discussion.